Dandruff: Root Causes and Support Strategies

 Oily Skin Dandruff

-Under the surface of your skin, there are glands that produce an oily substance.
+Under the surface of your skin, some glands produce an oily substance.
 It’s called sebum.
 Your body creates it to moisturize and protect your skin.
 However, if your scalp is producing too much sebum and your hair becomes oily, it can lead to dandruff.

 Fungus-Related Dandruff